sammite/PalmettoCyberCamp/README.md

 mal_vuln_scan - source code for a conceptual "trojan" to show students how malware works.

 comp - source code for files for the competition at the end of camp, specifically for the highschool tracks.
 Note that the flags embedded here will be changed before the competition begins. :)
+You will note also that there are subdirs for each set of flags here.
+Please use them!

+Happy hacking!